aivoric/RL-Navigation-Project/README.md

 As part of this project a testing architecture has been setup.
 This testing architecture should be expanded to include:
 1. Further testing of different hyperparameters
+2. Changes to the network architecture
-2. Introducing prioritised memory replay (I've started research into this: https://knowledge.udacity.com/questions/433081)
+3. Introducing prioritised memory replay (I've started research into this: https://knowledge.udacity.com/questions/433081)
-3. Introducing Dueling DQN
+4. Introducing Dueling DQN